On Rieffel's conjecture characterizing a deformed algebra as Heisenberg smooth operators: An approximation theorem for Cordes' symbol map

-where the limit is performed in the Hilbert C$^*$-module $E_n$ (note that, for the nonzero order terms, we have used the fact that the $L^2$-topology is finer than the topology of $E_n$).
-This establishes Equation \eqref{eq:pointwiseconvergence}.
+where the limit is performed in the Hilbert C$^*$-module $E_n$ (for the nonzero order terms, we have used that the $L^2$-topology is finer than the topology of $E_n$).
+This proves Equation \eqref{eq:pointwiseconvergence}. \end{proof}